paulchyz/OCI_Streaming_Pipeline/README.md

 - <b>Policy</b>: A collection of Policy Statements used to manage access to resources in your OCI environment.
 </details>
 <details>
-<summary>Autonomous Data Warehouse (ADW)</summary>
+<summary>Autonomous JSON Database (AJD)</summary>
 <p></p>
-Managed data warehouse service that automates provisioning, configuring, securing, tuning, scaling, and backing up of the data warehouse.
+Managed JSON database service that automates provisioning, configuring, securing, tuning, scaling, and backing up of the database.
 It includes tools for self-service data loading, data transformations, business models, automatic insights, and built-in converged database capabilities that enable simpler queries across multiple data types and machine learning analysis.
 </details>
 <details>
 <summary>Functions</summary>